Fault-tolerant hyperbolic Floquet quantum error correcting codes: Fault-Tolerant Memory Threshold

-As evident in Fig.~\ref{fig:comparison}, for sufficiently low values of the physical error rate, each hyperbolic Floquet code has the capability to outperform honeycomb Floquet codes that use the same number of physical qubits, and in some instances, honeycomb codes with even a larger number of physical qubits.
-For example, H400, with just 400 physical qubits, competes with honeycomb codes with up to 1092 qubits [Fig.~\ref{fig:comparison}(b)], while H2160, using 2160 physical qubits, outperforms 10064-qubit honeycomb codes [Fig.~\ref{fig:comparison}(c)].
+As evident in Fig.~\ref{fig:comparison} and Fig.~\ref{fig:EM_comparison}, hyperbolic Floquet codes have performances on par with honeycomb codes with the same distance while using a significantly smaller number of physical qubits.
+For example, H400, with just 400 physical qubits, competes with honeycomb codes with up to 1924 qubits [Fig.~\ref{fig:comparison}(b) and Fig.~\ref{fig:EM_comparison}(b)], and H2160, using 2160 physical qubits, compares to 15504-qubit honeycomb codes [Fig.~\ref{fig:comparison}(c) and Fig.~\ref{fig:EM_comparison}(c)], providing respectively 5x and 7x reductions in the number of physical qubits.
 In general, as the logical error rate suppression is exponential in the code distance~\cite{bravyi_simulation_2013}, it is expected that it would take honeycomb codes with equal or greater distances than a hyperbolic code to achieve a superior performance at low physical error rates.
 Thus, from a practical perspective, if their implementation is feasible within the architecture, hyperbolic Floquet codes represent a more sensible choice than honeycomb codes.